The Madness of Lady Bright: Production history

 The production opened in May 1964 at Caffe Cino in Greenwich Village, directed by Denis Deegan.
 Wilson had originally wanted his friend Neil Flanagan to direct the play, but when Flanagan expressed a preference for playing the lead role, Wilson chose Deegan, who had also directed his earlier play So Long At The Fair.
 Wilson was impressed by the director's interpretation of the text and his suggestion for accompanying the play with the second movement of Mozart's Piano Concerto Number 23.

 The Madness of Lady Bright became Caffe Cino's first popular success, and the first production to be extended and later revived at the theater.
 It ran for 205 performances before the Caffe Cino closed, following Cino's suicide, in 1968.

 The American Theater Project toured the show in the United Kingdom during 1966, performing at the Mercury Theatre in Notting Hill and the Traverse Theater in Edinburgh, directed by Marshall W. Mason and starring Charles Stanley in the title role, cited by the New Statesman as "the finest performance currently to be seen in London."
 It was produced by La MaMa Experimental Theatre Club's repertory troupe, alongside Wilson's Home Free!, on tour in London in 1968.
 The play has been produced throughout the United States, in Canada, and in Singapore.

 In 2014, a 50th-anniversary production was held in Glasgow, Scotland as part of the Glasgay!
 Festival.
 The production featured Michael-Alan Read as Leslie Bright, Lynnette Holmes as Girl, and Martin McBride as Boy.
 The show was co-produced by Glasgow's Cardboard Fox Theatre Company and was praised by reviewers.
 It was directed by Phil Bartlett and restaged by Helen Cuinn.
 The production was notable for its simple set design, using only a mattress and sheets on which the names of Leslie's lovers were scrawled.

+The 2024 revival, presented by Cleveland's minimalist theatre company, Cesear's Forum, reunited another 1960's one-act play by Wilson, the combination entitled Ludlow Fair & The Madness of Lady Bright, at Kennedy's Down Under, Playhouse Square.
+Co-directed by Greg Cesear and Tricia Bestic, the cast included Graceyn Cecilia Dowd (Girl) double cast (Rachel) in the former play and featured Matthew Wright in the latter as Leslie "Lady" Bright with Daniel Telford (Boy).
+Cleveland Scene's, Christine Howey, wrote: "As written by Wilson, Lady Bright does not have a story arc, it has a serrated edge that Wright energetically navigates as his mind slowly slips into madness."